No reviews

 Go directly to product information

-Red Szechuan Pepper Huā jiāo
+Red Sichuan pepper Huā jiāo

-Red Szechuan Pepper Huā jiāo
+Red Sichuan pepper Huā jiāo

-Normal price €6,45 EUR
+Normal price €5,30 EUR

-Normal price Offer price €6,45 EUR
+Normal price Offer price €5,30 EUR

 Offer Out of stock

 Including VAT.
-Shipping costs are calculated at checkout.
+Shipping costs will be calculated at checkout.

 Your performance

-Our red huā jiāo. dà hóng páo huā jiāo in full, is a special Szechuan pepper.
-Like other Szechuan peppers, it is characterized by the typical citrus and lavender aroma, but with a distinct aroma of roses, hence the name 'flower pepper', which has nothing to do with the shape of the fruit.
+Our red huā jiāo. in full dà hóng páo huā jiāo, is a special Szechuan pepper.
+Like other Sichuan peppers, it is characterized by the typical citrus and lavender aroma, but with a clearly present aroma of roses, hence the name 'flower pepper', which has nothing to do with the shape of the fruit.

 The unique sharpness experience of sanshol

-Typical for all Zanthoxylum peppers, and therefore also for this Szechuan pepper, is the tingling you experience on the tip of your tongue due to a substance in the pepper called sanshool, named after the Japanese sanshō.
-The sharpness is caused by the amides in the skin of the fruit: α-, β-, γ- and δ-sanshool, α hidroxy sanshool and β-hidroxy sanshool. γ sanshool and α hidroxy sanshool are mainly responsible for the narcotic effect.
+Characteristic of all Zanthoxylum peppers, and therefore also of this Szechuan pepper, is the tingling you experience on the tip of your tongue due to a substance in the pepper called sanshool, named after the Japanese sanshō.
+The pungency is caused by the amides in the peel of the fruit: α-, β-, γ- and δ-sanshool, α hidroxy sanshool and β-hidroxy sanshool. γ sanshool and α hidroxy sanshool are mainly responsible for the anesthetic effect.
 The amount of α-hidroxy-sanshool in the berries can amount to (more than) 50 ‰ of the dry weight, of γ sanshool around 5 ‰.

-The tingling is accompanied by a slight numbness, jokingly compared to tasting a 9-volt battery.
-A single berry is enough to experience that!
+The tingling is accompanied by a slight numbness, jokingly compared to tasting a 9 volt battery.
+One single berry is enough to experience that!
 This somatosensation, stimulation by touch, has been used as an anesthetic in traditional medicine in Asia for centuries.
-Its operation is very complex and the subject of extensive studies.
-Hydroxy-α-sanshol in particular is said to cause the tingling sensation, and there are certain parallels with the sharpness experience of capsaicin, the pungent substance in chili pepper, but also with menthol and mustard oil.
+The effect is very complex and the subject of extensive studies.
+Hydroxy-α-sanshol in particular is said to cause the tingling, and there are certain parallels with the pungency sensation of capsaicin, the pungent substance in chili peppers, but also with menthol and mustard oil.

-Odor and taste
+Smell and taste

 The Szechuan berry contains